Vineetsaini8269/edusity/README.md

 # React + Vite

+ You all see my Project on netify click here for UI of my project - https://edusityappbyvineetsaini.netlify.app/

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: